Kotlin/kotlinx.coroutines/coroutines-guide.md

 ## Shared mutable state and concurrency

-Coroutines can be executed concurrently using a multi-threaded dispatcher like the [DefaultDispatcher].
+Coroutines can be executed concurrently using a multi-threaded dispatcher like the [Dispatchers.Default].
 It presents all the usual concurrency problems.
 The main problem being synchronization of access to **shared mutable state**.
 Some solutions to this problem in the land of coroutines are similar to the solutions in the multi-threaded world, but others are unique.